Mental Health and Career Counseling in State College

 Do you offer online/teletherapy services?

 Yes, online appointments are available by prior arrangement.
 Connection information will be provided prior to the appointment.
-We use a HIPAA-compliant version of Google Meet that operates like the Meet platform that consumers and workplaces use.
+We use a HIPAA-compliant video platform that clients can access via computer or mobile device.
 Online clients are expected to situate themselves in a private and secure location with adequate Internet bandwidth that will allow them to speak normally and freely.

 What are your COVID-19 public health precautions?